sharwell/developer.rackspace.com/src/docs/cloud-images/getting-started/index.rst

 Once you know the image ID, you can get more details about the image:

 .. include:: samples/get_image.rst

-Once you've found the desired operating system, and its ID, you can move on to picking your hardware.

 Update image
 ------------